Kohala Coast Scenic Driving on Hawaii’s Big Island

 1. Start on Highway 270 from Kawaihae driving north towards Hawi

-The dry leeward side of the Kohala Coast
+The dry, leeward side of Kohala

-2. Continue on Highway 270 driving through the thick rainforest until you reach the end of the road at Pololu Lookout
+2. Continue on Highway 270, driving through the thick rainforest, until you reach the end of the road at Pololu Lookout

 Pololu Valley view from the lookout

 Continue driving to the literal end of Highway 270 and park where you can legally do so.
 Here, you can simply take in the view of Pololu Valley, but if you’re up for a bit of a short, but steep hike, follow the Pololu Trail down into the valley to the black sand beach.
+The hike isn’t very long, but it is steep.

 3. Double back on Highway 270 and visit the King Kamehameha Statue in Kapa’au